 We have proved a number of properties of the embedded semantics using LAMBDA.
 For example, the reduction function is monotone, that is, if the input becomes more defined, the output becomes more defined.
 Also, the reduction function preserves the shape of the program (an adder does not become a multiplier after some time!).
 In other words, only the contents of delays changes over time.
 Moreover, we have shown that even in the presence of delayless feedback loops the reduction function terminates in a finite number of steps.
 In fact, the semantics computes the least fixed point solution of the circuit.
 It is important to realise that these are results concerning all circuits, not particular instances.
-A more detailed account of the embedding may be found in [11, 9].
+A more detailed account of the embedding may be found in [Goo91, Goo].
 For the remainder of this paper, with the exception of subsection 4.3 which deals with feed-back, an embedding without the LET REC has been used.
-The operational semantics rules dealing with IF are slightly simpler in the embedding without the LET REC.
-Other rules are identical.
+At the time this work was carried out the operational semantics rules dealing with IF were slightly simpler in the embedding without the LET REC.
+In the current system there is no difference.

-Using these definitions, and derived properties, the operational semantics rules described at the start of this section may be derived within the proof system.5 These rules encode both the static and dynamic semantics.
+Using these definitions, and derived properties, the operational semantics rules described at the start of this section may be derived within the proof system.
+These rules encode both the static and dynamic semantics, and are listed in the appendix.